Songs of Myself

 title.
 The poem speaks eloquently of Whitman's awe and love - what else could explain lines like those below?:

 Earth of departed sunset - earth of the mountains misty-topt!

 Earth of the vitreous pour of the full moon just tinged with blue!

 Earth of shine and dark mottling the tide of the river!

 Earth of the limpid gray of clouds brighter and clearer for my sake!

 Far-swooping elbow'd earth - rich apple-blossom'd earth!

-Smile, for your lover comes."?
+Smile, for your lover comes."

-I know this fragment is so well-known as to be clichéd and that many others have set these words, but I love
+I know this fragment is so well-known as to be clichéd and that many others have set these words, but I love it anyway!

 Amy Lowell's poetry is among the most evocative I have ever found.
 The sheer sensuality of this little poem (printed below) is overpowering and its sentiment is eternal.